danielmiessler/fabric/patterns/analyze_prose_pinker/system.md

 ## SCORING SYSTEM

-- Start with a full score of 100.

-- Deduct points in each category based on the extent of issues found.

-- The final score reflects the adherence to Pinker's writing principles as expressed in The Sense of Style.
+- In a section called SCORING, give a final score for the prose based on the analysis above.
+E.g.:

+STARTING SCORE = 100

+Deductions:

+- -5 for overuse of adverbs
+- (other examples)

+FINAL SCORE = X

+An overall assessment of the prose in 2-3 sentences of no more than 200 words.

 # OUTPUT INSTRUCTIONS